Bryce Elder, one of this season's toughest pitchers, leads the Atlanta Braves (-200) into Tropicana Field on Sunday as t...

 At just 25 years of age, Arozarena hit home runs in the third, fourth, and sixth games, breaking the all-time record for most home runs in a single postseason.
 He was subsequently awarded the 2020 Babe Ruth award.

-We have barely scratched the surface of what Randy Arozarena has to offer for Tampa Bay, and we expect him to take another big step forward in 2022 and become one of the best players in Major League Baseball.
+We have barely scratched the surface of what Randy Arozarena has to offer for Tampa Bay, and we expect him to take another big step forward in 2023 and become one of the best players in Major League Baseball.
+Last season he posted 20 homeruns, hit .269 at the plate and drove in 89 runs batted in.

-Their odds to win their division are the 3rd highest odds in the division.
-While their odds to win the American League pennant are the 5th highest.
-They rank 8th in total odds among the entire league to win the World Series this season.
+Their odds to win their division are the third highest odds out of the five teams.
+While their odds to win the American League pennant are the fifth highest out of 15 teams.
+They rank 11th in total odds among the entire league to win the World Series this season out of thirty teams.

 Still got some burning questions about the Tampa Bay Rays?
 Well, we have answered some of the most common questions people have, hopefully, you will find the answer you are looking for below!